 “I see,” May didn’t seem too convinced, but she didn’t have a clear objection to that either.
 “Then my last question is this: how is the payment going to work out?”

 Faith didn’t have a reply for that.
 In fact, he hadn’t given it any thought yet.

-Administration and accountability were classes he took in college, so he was well aware of the way everything worked like.
-However, despite coming from a wealthy family and having quite some money himself, there was a clear difference between what could sustain one single person to an entire company.
+Despite coming from a wealthy family and having quite some money himself, there was a clear difference between what could sustain one single person to an entire company.

 “Oh and before I forget,” May added fuel to the fire.
 “What about our schedules?”

 “Oh oh!”
 Eri was the one who added more questions this time.
 “And what about transportation?
-I still have acting outside the city!”
+I still have acting class outside the city!”

 Faith was stuck.
 It didn’t matter how early he had graduated and it didn’t matter how much skill he had.
 In the end, it didn’t change the fact that he didn’t have enough resources to manage this in a proper manner.
-But he couldn’t back down either, this was his chance to defeat Wish and he wasn’t about to let it go.
+But he couldn’t back down either, this was his chance to defeat Wish, and he wasn’t about to let it go.

 “T…Trial period!
 Yes, that’s it!
 You are all in trial period for a month!
-If you show me good results you will officially be members of the company!
-But in the meantime we can’t talk about payments and the like since it’s just trial!”
+If you show me good results, you will officially be members of the company!
+But in the meantime, we can’t talk about payments and the like since it’s just trial!”

 “The amounts of inconsistencies in that statement are so many it would be too tiresome to point them out,” May sighed.
 “But it’s clear you are in a tight spot so I’ll just play along for a bit.”

 “Any other questions?”